top of page

 I like to walk in the hills and mountains and make sketches and take photographs but mostly to absorb the atmosphere and to see and feel the seasonal changes.

 In my studio I often work up larger drawings from my sketches or memories using a range of media - pastels, inks, watercolour.
-I then start my paintings with a series of acrylic washes sometimes moving onto oils.
+I then start my paintings with a series of acrylic washes and the building up of layers of paint.
 I like to explore the quality of the paint, often scraping paint off of the canvas revealing subtle textures and colours beneath and contrasting these with opaque textured paint.
+I use a variety of tools besides brushes- palette knives, rollers, scrapers, rags.

 However sometimes I will come back to my studio from a walk and start working intuitively to quickly get down my feelings and memories.